Reproductive Diseases in Ferrets

 What signs should I look for?

 The main effect of chronically high levels of estrogen is suppression of the production of blood cells by the bone marrow.
-The bone marrow produces the whole spectrum of circulating blood cells (red blood cells, white blood cells and platelets).
+The bone marrow produces the whole spectrum of circulating blood cells (red blood cells, white blood cells, and platelets).
 Female ferrets with hyperestrogenism may become deficient in red blood cells, white blood cells, and/or platelets.

-A decreased production of red blood cells in the bone marrow will eventually result in a deficiency of red blood cells in the circulation, or anemia.
+A decreased production of red blood cells in the bone marrow will eventually result in anemia - a deficiency of red blood cells in the circulation.
 One of the most obvious signs of anemia is pale gums, or loss of the normal pink color of the mucous membranes.
-Since red blood cells carry oxygen from the lungs to the rest of the body, anemic ferrets will often be listless and may breathe quickly due to the effect of lack of oxygen in the tissues of the body.
-Because the anemia develops gradually, the ferret’s body may be able compensate initially, but over time as the lack of red blood cell production continues, the ferret may become critically anemic and in need of a transfusion to survive.

-"One of the most obvious signs of anemia is pale gums, or loss of the normal pink color of the mucous membranes. "
+"One of the most obvious signs of anemia is pale gums, or loss of the normal pink color of the mucous membranes."

 Bone marrow suppression also decreases the number of circulating platelets, which are an important factor in control of bleeding.
-In a normal animal when blood vessels are damaged or broken, platelets will clump together to seal the leak and stop the hemorrhage.
+In a normal animal, when blood vessels are damaged or broken, platelets will clump together to seal the leak and stop the hemorrhage.
 In a ferret with decreased platelets due to high levels of estrogen, an increased tendency to bruise or bleed occurs.
 This can be seen most easily in the gums, but may occur in any mucous membranes.
 Uncontrolled hemorrhage may also occur in the gastrointestinal tract or other internal organs.
 Hemorrhage is a common cause of death in these hyperestrogenic ferrets.

 In chronically affected animals, infections can occur because of a reduction in white blood cells and suppression of the immune system.

 Before any life-threatening blood disorders occur, the signs of persistent estrus are obvious - a swollen vulva and possibly some vulvar discharge.
-In later stages of this condition, depression, lethargy and reduction in appetite signal the beginning of more serious problems.
+In later stages of this condition, depression, lethargy, and reduction in appetite signal the beginning of more serious problems.
 At this point, a careful examination will reveal pale gums and perhaps some small hemorrhages (called petechia) on the gums and mucus membranes.

 The tests required to confirm a diagnosis of hyperestrogenism include a CBC (complete blood count), in which the numbers and appearance of red and white blood cells and platelets will be assessed.
 Although persistent vulvar swelling in a female ferret is usually diagnostic of the condition, blood tests are required to determine the severity of the condition and to predict a prognosis or long-term outlook.
 In some cases, blood tests may also lead to a different diagnosis.